OldRustyRobot/ObjCrust/README.md

 What works:

 - compiles with standard library + native runtime
+- green/rustuv runtime
+- fat libraries for simulator + device (see `Makefile` how to setup it)

 What doesn't work yet:

-- green/rustuv runtime
-- fat libraries for simulator + device
+- 64bit is not yet supported

 ## Usage